GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/README.md

 ## Multi-Project exporting

 By default, the exporter sends telemetry to the project specified by `project` in the configuration.
 This can be overridden on a per-metrics basis using the `gcp.project.id` resource attribute.
 For example, if a metric has a label `project`, you could use the `groupbyattrs` processor to promote it to a resource label, and the `resource` processor to rename the attribute from `project` to `gcp.project.id`.

+### Multi-Project quota usage

+The `gcp.project.id` label can be combined with the `destination_project_quota` option to attribute quota usage to the project parsed by the label.
+This feature is currently only available for traces and metrics.

+Note that this option will not work  if a quota project is already defined in your Collector's GCP credentials.
+In this case, the telemetry will fail to export with a "project not found" error.

 ## Recommendations